LangStream/documentation/configuration-resources/data-storage/solr.md

 As usual you can use the '?' symbol as a placeholder for the fields that you specify in the "q" section.

-For Apache Solr you write in the "query" field a JSON that describes the parameters to pass in the Solr query.
+For Apache Solr, the "query" field requires a JSON that describes the parameters to pass in the Solr query.
-Usually you provide a value for "q" that is the main query string, and then you can add other parameters.
+Usually you provide a value for "q" for the main query string, and then add other parameters.

-In the example above, we are using the "knn" query parser to perform a [Vector Similarity Search]((https://solr.apache.org/guide/solr/latest/query-guide/dense-vector-search.html)).
+In the example above, we are using the "knn" query parser to perform a [Vector Similarity Search](https://solr.apache.org/guide/solr/latest/query-guide/dense-vector-search.html).

 ### Writing to Solr

-When you use the "vector-db-sink" agent to write to Solr, you can use the following parameters:
+Use the "vector-db-sink" agent to write to Solr with the following parameters:

 ```yaml
   - name: "Write to Solr"